 Who is eligible for a Direct Deposit Bonus?

-New and existing SoFi members who have never set up direct deposit with SoFi are eligible for the Direct Deposit Bonus.
-Bonuses are limited to one bonus per SoFi member.
-In the case of a joint account, direct deposit activity will only be counted towards the primary account holder’s eligibility for the bonus (the primary account holder is the member who opened the joint account first).
+New and existing SoFi members who have never set up direct deposit with SoFi are eligible for our Direct Deposit Bonus.
+Bonuses are limited to one per SoFi Checking and Savings account.
+In the case of a joint account, only the primary account holder (the member who signed up first) is eligible for a bonus.

 How do I earn the Direct Deposit Bonus?